 After a long campaign in the run up to the centenary of the Easter Rising, a number of buildings on Moore Street were declared protected structures, with numbers 14 to 17 Moore Street designated as national monuments, while 10, 20 and 21 are protected structures.
-But the battle to preserve the site for the people of Ireland and beyond is on again in 2019 as developers Hammerson have refused to give assurance that the buildings will not be demolished.
+But the battle to preserve the site for the people of Ireland and beyond is on again as developers Hammerson have refused to give assurance that the buildings will not be demolished.

 We believe that the massive UK property company has turned down several requests from the council to allow an internal inspection of the premises.
 Hammerson’s plans are for the development of a shopping centre on the heritage site.